We are reader-supported. Links on our site may earn us a commission. More about us

 Switch to cardioid for solid vocalists, bi-directional for duet harmonies, or omni to capture the sound of the room.

-Read the full AKG C414 XLII review to find out more.
+Read my full AKG C414 XLII review for more details and test results.

 What I like